BubbleCow/bubblecow-documentation/Admin/Strategy/Ideas.md

 - **Less services** - Increase in the quality of AI editorial services, together with a reduction in traffic to the website, will mean a huge drop in business for developmental editing and copy editing.
 - **Significant changes to industry** - We will see a huge change in the landscape for editorial services.
 It is hard to see how Reedsy will survive; though their marketplace model remains valid a drop in writers will kill them.
 We will also see a reduction in editorial business that relay on editorial services.
 I also feel that freelancers will drop away.
 It is difficult to predict but I think it will leave a small number of freelances and one or two big businesses.

+This means that though the need for editorial services will reduce the writing community will flourish.
+I feel that BubbleCow needs to pivot away from editorial services and towards elements that AI can't provide.

+- **Selling maps** - The only people getting rich in the Gold Rush were people selling shovels.
+We have been selling one type of shovel but technology have made this redundant, its time to switch and sell maps.
+Going forward, BubbleCow will show people how to be a successful writers.
+- **Lean into what AI can't do** - It seems that AI will replace a lot of traditional services and products.
+However, i

 ai cumminty